Aliases for GRM5 Gene

 GeneCards Summary for GRM5 Gene

 GRM5 (Glutamate Metabotropic Receptor 5) is a Protein Coding gene.
 Diseases associated with GRM5 include Fragile X Syndrome and Fragile X-Associated Tremor/Ataxia Syndrome.
-Among its related pathways are Signaling in Gap Junctions and RET signaling.
+Among its related pathways are Calcium signaling pathway and Long-term potentiation.
 GO annotations related to this gene include G-protein coupled receptor activity and A2A adenosine receptor binding.
 An important paralog of this gene is GRM1.

 UniProtKB/Swiss-Prot for GRM5 Gene

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
 Signaling activates a phosphatidylinositol-calcium second messenger system and generates a calcium-activated chloride current.
 Plays an important role in the regulation of synaptic plasticity and the modulation of the neural network activity.

 Metabotropic glutamate (mGlu) group I receptors are members of the metabotropic class of glutamate receptors, which also includes mGlu group II and mGlu group III receptors. mGlu group I receptors are divided into two subtypes, mGlu1 and mGlu5.